pikatchu/closedsource/book/0060-the_call.md

 Then—Elias’ expression changed immediately.

 "Ah… Officer Finch, yes.
-My son told me about what happened at school.
+My nephew told me about what happened at school.
 We are very sorry."

 Leo sat up straighter, his entire body tensed.